laxatzi/blogPostCode/CSS/css_selectors/css_selectors.md

 // Specificity: (1, 1, 1)
 ```

-Here each type of selector is represented once, so each respective column gets 1 point.
+Here, each type of selector is represented once, so each respective column gets 1 point.
-Lets see how conflicts are resolved with the use of the specificity algorithm:
+Let's see how conflicts are resolved with the use of the specificity algorithm:

 ```html
 <div id="hero-section">